 Not everyone wants to travel solo, and others may be limited on time and want the ease of having everything organised with a local guide in tow.
 In Peru, I mixed group tours with solo travelling.

 Peru tours are also a great starting point to ‘cut your teeth’ on the South America travel circuit where a tour might be just the familiarity and confidence you need to get you started.
 Here’s a taster of some of the small adventure group tour options and you can click on the image to see the full range of itineraries, including those which mix Peru with neighbouring countries.

-As an official ambassador for G Adventures I encourage taking their Peru adventure tours, having met some travellers using them as their introduction to South America.
+As an official ambassador for G Adventures, I encourage taking their tours to Peru, having met some travellers using them as their introduction to South America.
 I have been travelling with G Adventures myself for over a decade and they advocate responsible travel.

 In Peru, where differing levels of poverty and corruption still exist, it’s important to travel as ethically minded as possible, where local communities and social enterprise can benefit from your visit.

 One of the main reasons I was in Peru was to visit a collection of incredible projects of positive social impact in Lima and Cusco, set up by G Adventures and their charitable arm, Planeterra.
 These are projects where tourism footfall and the money we spend benefits local communities when travelling through.
 It can also serve as a means of empowerment, helping in the preservation of culture and allowing for the continuation of micro-enterprise within communities as one person’s success can fund another’ business idea.